Anqing: Tang and Song Dynasties

 During the Five Dynasties and Ten Kingdoms, Shuzhou would belong to Yang Wu, Southern Tang, and Later Zhou.
 In 960, the Tuanlian Prefecture of Shuzhou was promoted to defense envoy, and in 1115, the Deqing Army was established.
 Following the renaming of the Deqing Army to Anqing in 1147 due to name complications with a different Deqing Prefecture, the county was named Anqing.
 In 1195, it was promoted to prefecture status with its seat in Qianshan, governing Huaining, Tongcheng, Taihu, Susong, and Wangjiang counties.

 In April 1217, the Jurchen Jin army invaded and took over the city of Guangzhou (now Huangchuan in Henan).
 The prefect of Anqing, Huang Gan, petitioned to build a new city in Shengtang Bay, the current location of the Anqing urban area in preparation for war.
 The seat of Anqing prefecture was also moved to the new Anqing city.
 The seat of Huaining County was also moved to Wankou (now in Daguan District).

 Following the reduction of the Jin threat, the construction of new Anqing would be on and off.
 Following the invasion of China by the Mongols, the seat of Anqing was moved south to Guichi District, now in Chizhou, and later to Yangchazhou.
-For the next 30 years, Anqing would slowly fall into ruins before being rebuilt by Ma Guangzu in 1260.
+For the next 30 years, Anqing would slowly fall into ruins before being rebuilt by Ma Guangzu (t 馬光祖, s 马光祖, Mǎ Guāngzǔ; 1200–1270) in 1260.
 In 1276, Anqing would become governed again by Huaining County, itself belonging to the Qihuang Xuanwei Division.
 In 1286, Xuanwei was abolished and placed directly under the Henan province.
 In 1323, Qianshan County was reestablished.
 Since then, the territory of Huaining County remained relatively stable, with Anqing governing six counties, Huaining, Tongcheng, Taihu, Susong, and Wangjiang, and Qianshan.
 Following the beginning of the Red Turban Rebellion, the Yuan army would rely on Anqing as a barrier to keep the rebels in.